Computational tools for twisted topological Hochschild homology of equivariant spectra: The equivariant B okstedt spectral sequence

 One of the key computational tools for classical topological Hochschild homology is the B\"{o}kstedt spectral sequence.
 This spectral sequence, arising from the skeletal filtration of the simplicial spectrum $\THH(R)_{\bullet}$, computes the homology of THH($R$).
 In particular, for a ring spectrum $R$ and a field $k$, the B\"{o}kstedt spectral sequence has the form

-In this section we construct an equivariant analogue of the B\"{o}kstedt spectral sequence, which converges to the equivariant homology (integer or $RO(G)$-graded) of $G$-relative THH, for $G$ a finite subgroup of $S^1$:
+where $\HH^k_*$ denotes Hochschild homology over the field $k$.
+In this section, under appropriate flatness conditions we construct an equivariant analogue of the B\"{o}kstedt spectral sequence, which converges to the equivariant homology (integer or $RO(G)$-graded) of $G$-relative THH, for $G$ a finite subgroup of $S^1$: